Scooterminsk/Audio-Player/README.md

 # Audio-Player
-Repeat multiple screens of an app Spotify.
+Multiple Screens of the Audio Player App.
 Created without using Storyboard.